Only two miles away from the centre of the historic City of Durham there is plenty to see.

 The pub is only two miles away from the centre of the historic City of Durham, a world heritage site, with its magnificent Cathedral and castle, Crook Hall Medieval House & Gardens and Durham Light Infantry Museum & Art Gallery.
 The Three Horse Shoes is situated on a bus route straight into the centre of Durham.

-With excellent road and rail links to the rest of the region we are also conveniently placed for easy access to the North East’s most famous tourist attractions including: Beamish museum, the Baltic Art gallery and Millennium Bridge, Tanfield Railway, the Angel of the North, the Metro Centre and Newcastle City centre.
+With excellent road and rail links to the rest of the region we are also conveniently placed for easy access to the North East’s most famous tourist attractions including: Beamish museum, the Baltic Art gallery and Millennium Bridge, Tanfield Railway, the Angel of the North, the Metro Centre, Newcastle City centre, Sunderland City Centre, plus many more…

 Durham Cathedral is the greatest Norman building in England, perhaps even in Europe.
 It is cherished not only for its architecture but also for its incomparable setting.
 For this reason it was inscribed together with the Castle as one of Britain’s first World Heritage Sites.
 In a nationwide BBC poll held in 2001 it was voted the nation’s best-loved building.